 What Is Fentanyl Used For?

-Fentanyl is used for a variety of severe pain conditions, but it is most commonly used as a painkiller during and after surgery.
+Fentanyl is used for a variety of severe pain conditions.
+However, it is often used as a painkiller during and after surgery.
 It can also be used to sedate patients in intensive care.
-When given as an outpatient prescription, it may be used for chronic and severe pain, such as pain associated with cancer.
+When given as an outpatient prescription, it may be used for chronic and severe pain, such as cancer-related pain.

 Fentanyl Brand Names

-Fentanyl comes in a variety of forms and brand names, including:
+Fentanyl comes in a variety of forms and has been sold under various brand names, including:

 • Abstral: Sublingual tablets